-So, you’ve just set up your new graphics card or upgraded your gaming rig brilliant!
-But now comes a crucial step that many overlook or get wrong: installing your NVIDIA drivers the right way.
+So maybe you’ve just setup your new graphics card or upgraded your graphics card and fixed your gaming problem, but now comes a crucial step that we often get wrong and that is installing your NVIDIA Drivers correctly.

-Let’s clear this up first.
-NVIDIA drivers are software programs that help your operating system talk to your NVIDIA GPU (graphics card).
-Without them, Windows won’t know how to use your graphics card properly.
+First of all let us make it clear what are Nvidia drivers.
+Nvidia drivers are a software program that helps your operating system to talk to your Nvidia GPU which is a graphics card.
+Without them, Windows will not know how to use the graphics card properly.

 Having up-to-date drivers means: